 Seed germination is the process from seed to a sprout in which the metabolic machinery of a plant gets activated after a period of dormancy.
 A high seed germination percentage is important for vegetable production.
-Temperature, seed age, water and oxygen all have to be correct, to get high rates of seed germination.
+Temperature, seed age, water and oxygen all must be correct, to get high rates of seed germination.
 The process of germination is not only important for farmers to grow new plants, its also important in the food and beverage industry where the germination process is also been used but than its called malting.
-All whiskey and beer is produced via malting.
-The importance here is not the germination but the change from the starch in the seed in to sugars.
+All whiskey and beer are produced via malting.
+The importance here is not the germination but the change from the starch in the seed into sugars.

 Ultrafine Bubbles are useful in accelerating the metabolism of living organisms, but the mechanism is not yet well understood.
 In a study, they investigated the production of reactive oxygen species (ROS) by Ultrafine Bubbles and the effect on seed germination.
 Micro bubbles are bubbles with a diameter ranging from several micrometers to about 100 μm.
 UItrafine bubbles are bubbles with a diameter of submicrometer.

 Ultrafine bubbles have an effect on living organisms and influence oxidation.
 Water containing ultrafine bubbles can accelerate the growth of plants, shellfish, and yeast.
 Furthermore, ultrafine bubbles are used to improve the oxidation effect.
 Ultrafine ozone bubbles can be used to remove pesticides residual from vegetables.
 They can inactivate micro-organisms and reduce organic material in wastewater.
 Apart from the oxidative capacities of ultrafine bubbles, it became apparent, during ultrafine bubble generation, the creation of exogenous reactive oxygen species (ROS) under the presence of strong acids or UV light.